Addictions Recovery Ministry

 3rd Sunday at 10:00 AM at St. John’s Episcopal Church, 2109 17th Street, Kenner

-Every January, the Addictions Recovery Ministry holds a retreat for women who are in recovery, wish to be in recovery, or are just interested in recovery spirituality.
-Check back in the fall for details about the 2017 retreat.
+Every January, the Addictions Recovery Ministry holds a retreat for women who are in recovery, wish to be in recovery or are just interested in recovery spirituality.

 Recovery Sunday During Eastertide